DeclanChidlow/vale.rocks/src/posts/html-relics.md

 ---
 title: Antiquated HTML Snippets and Artefacts
-description: Overviews of the very many snippets of code that were once commonly included on websites to address specific cases with certain technologies, browsers, operating systems, or extensions.
+description: Overviews of the very many snippets of HTML that were once commonly included on websites to address specific cases with certain technologies, browsers, operating systems, or extensions.
 Fragments dating back to the days of Internet Explorer and Netscape, to more modern bits that are nonetheless obsolete.
 og_description: We can mostly blame Internet Explorer, as always.
 pub_time: 2026-09-08
 section: Essay